 Cybersecurity is an increasing concern for our members who experience attacks from both physical and digital threats.
 As our economy continues to move in a digital direction, we must balance the free flow of commerce and information and safeguarding our businesses and consumers from cybersecurity risks.
 ICA supports the state considering additional resources for small businesses to protect against these threats.

 Healthcare and Mental Health

 The Alliance supported the move for mental health funding to be managed at the state level as the change positively impacts property taxes at the local level and provided additional funds that can provide additional mental health resources.
-Adequate funding to address mental health for both children and adults is an increasingly important issue to our members and their communities.
+We continue to monitor this transition as adequate funding to address mental health for both children and adults is an increasingly important issue to our members and their communities.